 Vegeclairin:

-Promotes uniform skin tone, based on a proprietary natural component
+Promotes a uniform skin tone based on a proprietary natural component

-Most exfoliating soaps resort to mechanical means such as microbeads to exfoliate the skin.
-The microbeads are made of plastic, polyethylene and other synthetic materials.
-These mechanical applications can be quite rough on the skin and are not recommended for all areas of the body.
-Dry heels or elbows are more likely to be the area of application than the face or other sensitive skin areas.
+Most exfoliating soaps use mechanical means such as microbeads to exfoliate the skin.
+The microbeads are made of plastic, polyethylene, and other synthetic materials.
+These mechanical applications can be quite harsh on the skin and are not recommended for all areas of the body.
+Dry heels or elbows are more likely to be used for this purpose than the face or other sensitive skin areas.

-Another reason not to disregard mechanical peelings is environmental protection.
-The microbeads of mechanical peels end up in the waste water after treatment and pollute the environment, as most of them are not biodegradable.
-Most of the leading manufacturers of cosmetic products have agreed to use more natural ingredients in their products.
+Another important reason not to use mechanical exfoliants is environmental protection.
+The microbeads used in mechanical exfoliants end up in wastewater after treatment, thus polluting the environment, as they are largely non-biodegradable.
+Most leading cosmetic product manufacturers have agreed to use more natural ingredients in their products.

 Apricot seed extract: